-Example User Story: ‘As a (student) journalist I want to write an article about smart lampposts.
-I want to know which questions to ask to the contractor, the civil servants and the local council’
+Example User Story: ‘As a (student) journalist I want to write an article about smart street lights.
+I want to know which questions to ask to the contractor, the civil servants and the local council.’

 Time period: Depending on the goal one hour to a few weeks.